I have recently changed the theme of some of my website from Thrive FocusBlog to GeneratePress and I’m loving it.

 GeneratePress is a combination of a free, lightweight WordPress theme and a premium plugin.
-This plugin allows you to add essential features, but only the features that you want to actually use.
+This plugin allows you to add essential features, but only the features that you actually want to use.

 This makes GeneratePress not only lightweight, but also very powerful and flexible.
 In this review I will be explaining why I made the switch and what I like about GeneratePress as a WordPress theme.